Monitor Branch Office VPNs

 The available details for the selected option appear.

-- To reduce the number of virtual interfaces or gateways that appear in the list, in the Search text box, type the text to filter the list on.
+- To reduce the number of items that appear in the list, in the Search text box, type the text to filter on.

 You can type a partial word to find all matching virtual interfaces and gateways in the list.